+Remove the mouthpiece from your mouth.
 HOLD your breath for 10 seconds.
 If you cannot hold your breath for 10 seconds, hold your breath as long as you can.

 If you need to take another puff of medicine, wait 1 minute.
-After 1 minute, repeat steps 2-6.
+After 1 minute, repeat steps 3-6.

-Rinse your mouth out after you take your last puff of medicine.
-Make sure you spit the water out; do not swallow it.
-Rinsing is only necessary if the medicine you just took was a corticosteroid, such as Flovent[®], Beclovent[®], Vanceril[®], Aerobid[®], or Azmacort[®].
 Recap the MDI.
+Rinse your mouth with water after you have taken your last puff of medicine.
+Make sure you spit the water out, do not swallow it.
+Rinsing is only necessary if the medicine you just took was a corticosteroid, such as Flovent®, Beclovent®, Vanceril®, Aerobid®, or Azmacort®.